s4ke/Master-Thesis/src/md/004-relwork.md

 \label{sec:related-work}

 In this Chapter we will discuss related work to this thesis.
-We start with related work on parallel Haskells in Chapter \ref{sec:relWorkParallelHaskells}.
-Next, we discuss work on algorithmic skeletons in Chapter \ref{sec:relWorkAlgorithmicSkels}.
+We start with work on parallel Haskells in Chapter \ref{sec:relWorkParallelHaskells}.
+Next, we discuss research on algorithmic skeletons in Chapter \ref{sec:relWorkAlgorithmicSkels}.
 Then, we go over previous work in the field of Arrows in Chapter \ref{sec:relWorkArrows}.
 Finally, we explain how this thesis is related to previous work done on PArrows during the exploration of the subject.